Living with Incontinence: Social and Emotional Challenges

 When It’s More than Urinary Incontinence

 Coping: Again, talk openly with those directly involved about your and their discomfort can make it easier on everyone.
 It’s important for you to state that this loss of incontinence is not intentional.
-Using language that is appropriate can also raise the conversation to a more mature level, e.g. not saying “ca-ca, or “diapers,” but rather discussing a “bowel” problem.
-You may want to talk with your physician with a family member or care partner so everyone is on the same page.
+Using language that is appropriate can also raise the conversation to a more mature level, for example not using indirect terms such as “ca-ca,” or “diapers,” but rather directly discussing a bowel problem.
+You may want to talk with your physician along with a family member or care partner so everyone is on the same page.

 Finally, know your options.
-Sometimes there is nothing that can be done and sometimes there is.
-Have your physician do a complete health check-up to rule out a urinary tract infection, prostate problem and other treatable conditions.
-If you take diuretic medicine such as Lasix or other medication that causes frequent urges, look for a way to time taking your dose to maximize the time when you don’t have to be close to a bathroom.
-Exercise generally helps and specific exercises like Kegels are designed to help - but be sure to check with your doctor for what will work best for your specific condition.
+Sometimes there is nothing that can be done, and sometimes there is.
+Have your physician do a complete health check-up to rule out a urinary tract infection, prostate problems, and other treatable conditions.
+If you take diuretic medicine such as Lasix, or other medication that causes frequent urges, look for a way to time taking your dose to maximize the time when you don’t have to be close to a bathroom.
+Exercise generally helps overall and specific exercises such Kegels are designed to help—but be sure to check with your doctor for what will work best for your specific condition.
 Alcoholic beverages and caffeine will cause you to urinate more.
-Consider limiting or timing your intake of coffee, black or green tea, some soft drinks, energy drinks and a number of over-the-counter medications that include caffeine.
-Tomato and spicy foods as well as citrus fruits and drinks can be irritating to the bladder.
+Consider limiting or timing your intake of coffee, black or green tea, some soft drinks, energy drinks, and over-the-counter medications that include caffeine.
+Tomato and spicy foods, as well as citrus fruits and drinks, can be irritating to the bladder.